Frequently Asked Questions (FAQ)

 These definitions also are available in Policy 3-44 Sexual Misconduct.

 Ohio does not have a legal definition for dating violence, sexual assault or consent.
 Ohio does define specific types of sexual assault and within these definitions, it explains what consent is not.

 You may access legal definitions for the following in the Ohio Revised Code (ORC):

 It depends.
 If either partner has consumed alcohol or other drugs, including prescription medications, it may impede mutual understanding and clear communication.
 However:

 Engaging in sex under the influence of alcohol or other drugs (absent any other details) is NOT assault.

 Engaging in sex with a person who is incapacitated IS assault.

 If a person cannot make rational, reasonable judgments as a result of alcohol or other drug consumption, they are incapacitated and they cannot consent to sexual activity.
 Signs of incapacitation include, but are not limited to: slurred speech, bloodshot eyes, shaky walking, stumbling, vomiting, outrageous or unusual behavior, or unconsciousness.

-Purposefully getting someone drunk or high so that you can increase your chances of having sex with that person is wrong.
-If you have sex with someone after s/he becomes incapacitated, you have committed sexual assault.
+Purposefully getting someone drunk or high so that you can increase your chances of having sex with them is wrong.
+If you have sex with someone after they becomes incapacitated, you have committed sexual assault.